 Citi ThankYou Premier Card

-This no annual fee (first year only) card has a recent sign-up bonus of 50,000 points, which, in it’s simplest form, is good for $500 in travel bookings or gift cards.
-Of course, you can do better than that utilizing some of the card’s redemption bonuses.
+This is a no annual fee (first year only).
 The earn rate on this card is pretty cool as well, where you’ll earn 3x the points on spending at car rental agencies, gas stations, commuter transportation, taxi/limousines, passenger railways, cruise lines, bridge and road tolls, parking lots/garages, campgrounds and trailer parks, time shares, bus lines, motor home/RV Rental, and boat rentals.
 This card has no foreign transaction fees, and you’ll earn a 25% bonus through redemptions via their online portal.
 While the card has no annual fee the first year, you’ll be hit with a $95 fee the second year, at which point I plan to re-avaluate if I really need this card or not.